This fact sheet explains what constipation is and suggests some ideas for improvement and tells you where to get more help.

 Rectal Prolapse - This occurs when long-term straining causes a small amount of bowel lining to push out from the anus, which is a ring of muscle that opens and closes when we pass a bowel motion.
-This type of prolapse is called a rectocele.

 How constipation affects bladder control